 Chinese Gold Panda Coins

-Chinese Gold PandasOne of the most beautiful gold coins in the world today is the Chinese Gold Panda.
+Buy Chinese Gold Panda CoinsOne of the most beautiful gold coins in the world today is the Chinese Gold Panda.
 These extremely collectible gold coins are always in high demand amongst investors and collectors because each mintage offers something different.
 The panda design, with only one exception, has changed every year since the coin was first introduced in 1982.

 Minted officially by the Chinese government at several mint locations, 2016 marks a transitory year for the Chinese Gold Panda.
 Most gold coins, if they are marked with the weight of the gold, have that weight shown in ounces.
 These Chinese gold coins are marked in grams instead.
 This means collectors and investors have the option to purchase 3 gram, 8 gram, 15 gram, or 30 gram gold coins with a .999 millesimal fineness.

-Why Are Chinese Gold Pandas So Popular?Hobbies are supposed to be relaxing and fun.
+Why are Chinese Panda Gold Coins so Popular?Hobbies are supposed to be relaxing and fun.
 Collecting gold coins also gives everyone the chance to make an investment at the same time.
 For the Chinese Gold Panda, the design offers a certain fascination to collectors because most people love pandas, which are an animal which is unlike any other animal in the world today.

 Pandas are also highly popular because of their distinctive eyes in adulthood.
 The dark eye patches make their eyes look bigger, which reminds parents of their children.
 This changes a person's natural response to the animal, wanting to protect and care for it, and that may be why collectors also wish to protect and care for these beautiful gold coins.

-What Is the History of the Chinese Gold Panda?The 1 ounce Chinese Gold Panda was first produced in 1982, along with fractional sizes of 0.5 ounce, 0.25 ounce, and 1/10 ounce.
-Every coin is .999 fine gold.
-In 1983, the Chinese Mints introduced the 1/20 Chinese Gold Panda.
-Every mintage since has included all of these standard sizes, but some mintage years have offered some gold coins as large as 12 ounces.
+What Is the History of the Chinese Gold Panda Coin?The 1 ounce Chinese Gold Panda Coin was first produced in 1982, along with fractional sizes of 0.5 oz, 0.25 oz, and 1/10 ounce.
+Every coin is made with .999 fine gold bullion.
+In 1983, the Chinese Mints introduced the 1/20 oz Chinese Gold Panda Coin as well.
+Every China Gold Panda Coin mintage since has included all of these standard sizes, but some mintage years have offered some gold bullion coins as large as 12 ounces.

 The only year when the panda design didn't change for these gold coins was 2001.
 China had made the decision to freeze the design changes so that it would become a constant coin much like Austrian Gold Philharmonic, but many collectors and investors became upset over this decision.
 Because of this feedback, the decision was eventually reversed and design variations have been available ever since.

-The fractional sizes of the Chinese Gold Panda make for wonderful gifts.
-The 30g gold coins are a potential investment opportunity.
+The fractional sizes of the Chinese Gold Panda Coins make for wonderful gifts.
+These 30 gram Chinese gold coins are a potential investment opportunity.
 This attractive gold coin may be difficult to find if you want a specific year, but in general, they are usually readily available.
 Discover your love for gold coins and pandas today and if you have questions, please feel free to ask them at your convenience.